danielwiktorczyk/Multiplayer-Pacman/README.md

 - On collision with a PC, that PC is Spooked! and goes back to its starting position.
 A sound also plays here too!

 2.5
-- WIP the other pacman's and ghosts' movements are not updated as quickly.
+- I optimized the movement of the ghosts to minimize data transfer.
+Only the PCs have a PhotonViewTransform attached.
+- I also tried to minimize the shared data as much as possible
+- Note that once in a while, a call is lost (e.g. a pellet or two is not updated on the client by game end).

+Other notes:
-I tried to maintain a consistent coding style, with regular extraction of methods and naming of variable.
+- I tried to maintain a consistent coding style, with regular extraction of methods and naming of variable.
 Also, I have divided the file structure frequently.

 I hope you enjoy, and Thank you!